 3} Use the image from Microsoft’s website

-Solution 1] Run the Windows 10 Update assistant in compatibility mode
+Solution 1] Run the setup file in compatibility mode

 While we could use a bootable disk for installing the new image, it would be a better idea to run the Windows update assistant (which is being used to downgrade the OS in this case) in compatibility mode.